huakehe/BERTScore_and_COMET_blog/MT Blog.md

 The combined feature x serves as input to a feed-forward regression network.
 The network is trained to minimize the mean squared error loss between its predicted scores and human quality assessment scores (DA, HTER or MQM).

-The Translation Ranking model on the other hand, has different inputs {s,h+,h-,r}, i.e. a source,, higher-ranked hypothesis h+, a lower-ranked hypothesis h-, and reference.
+The Translation Ranking model, on the other hand, has different inputs {s,h+,h-,r}, i.e. a source,, higher-ranked hypothesis h+, a lower-ranked hypothesis h-, and reference.
 After transforming them into sentence embeddings bold {s,h+,h-,r}, the triplet margin loss in relation to the source and reference is calculated:
 <p align="center">
   <img width="300" src="img/comet_t3.png">
 </p>